 Is free association a form of independence?
-Supporters of the free association option in pending federal legislation – the Puerto Rico Status Act – see a big difference.
+Supporters of the free association option in recently passed federal legislation – the Puerto Rico Status Act – see a big difference.
 However, the Congressional Research Service (CRS), which provides unbiased, non-partisan factual background for members of Congress, sees things differently.

 A new report, “Statehood Process and Political Status of U.S. Territories: Brief Policy Background,” explains the position of the current freely associated states:

 “The United States currently holds five major, permanently inhabited territories: American Samoa, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, Puerto Rico, and the U.S. Virgin Islands (USVI).
 After World War II, present-day CNMI chose a closer relationship with the United States than did other areas in the former Trust Territory of the Pacific Islands (TTPI), which the United States administered for the United Nations.
 The United States maintains free association relationships with three other former TTPI areas.
 Today, these independent nations are the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.
 They are not U.S. territories.”

 They are not U.S. territories, but are they independent nations?
 According to the research arm of the U.S. Congress, clearly, they are.
 They do not belong to the United States.

 Another new report from the CRS provides further confirmation with more detail – noting that a free association relationship between two countries is essentially a close agreement between two independent entities, as the CRS has explained: